tom91136/Akatsuki/README.md

 Akatsuki is an Android library that handles [state restoration](http://developer.android.com/training/basics/activity-lifecycle/recreating.html) via annotations.
 The library automatically generates source files through JSR269 to ensure almost<sup>1</sup> zero performance impact.

  - Retain state with `@Retained`
  - All types supported by `Bundle` can be `@Retained`
  - Inheritance is supported
  - Generic parameters are supported
-- `TypeConverter` for custom types
+ - `TypeConverter` and `@TransformationTemplate` for custom types
  - Compatible with other parcel and binding libraries

+Example usage:

 ```java
 public class MainActivity extends Activity {